 One of the effects of decreased blood pressure is the expansion of our blood vessels (which include arteries, veins and capillaries).

-In the case of our eyes, the ocular capillaries become dilated and take in more blood, and the expanded blood vessels on the surface of the sclera makes the eyes appear more red in color.
+In the case of our eyes, the ocular capillaries become dilated and take in more blood, and the expanded blood vessels on the surface of the sclera make the eyes appear redder in color.

-The main issue with treating glaucoma with marijuana is that the IOP needs to be constantly lowered in order for the eye to function properly (edibles are best for this because of their extended duration), while the second issue is that the users who constantly consume large quantities of THC can experience some side effects in their everyday life.
+The main issue with treating glaucoma with marijuana is that the IOP needs to be constantly lowered in order for the eye to function properly (oral solutions such as oils, capsules and edibles are best for this because of their extended duration), while the second issue is that the users who constantly consume large quantities of THC can experience some side effects in their everyday life.

 The difference in people

-If you and the people around you regularly consume cannabis, you probably already noticed that the same strain has different effects on different people.
+If you and the people around you regularly consume cannabis, you probably already noticed that the same strain of weed has different effects on different people.